 Back on level ground, I discovered my hiking experience was far from finished.
 On my way to Dobongsan Station, I was immediately swept up into the Korean tradition of social celebrations.

-The locals certainly know how to cap off a successful hike of Mount Dobongsan — with delicious food and refreshing booze.
+The locals certainly know how to cap off a successful hike of Dobongsan Mountain — with delicious food and refreshing booze.
 Right up my alley.

 I was famished, so my simple plan was to immediately find a good restaurant in the busy local market just outside the gates of Bukhansan National Park, and stuff my face.